 Research

-06 Apr 2024Faster MRI scans for prostate cancer will help more men access one
+10 Sep 2025Faster MRI scans for prostate cancer are just as accurate, helping more men access one

-Research we funded could make prostate MRI scans quicker and cheaper, meaning shorter waiting times for men with suspected prostate cancer.
+Research we funded in partnership with the John Black Charitable Foundation could make prostate MRI scans quicker and cheaper, meaning less time in hospital and shorter waiting times for men with suspected prostate cancer.
+We’re urging NICE to review its MRI guidelines – a vital step towards faster scans being available on the NHS.

-Men with suspected prostate cancer could soon find it easier to access an MRI scan as our research shows a quicker scan is just as good at detecting the disease as the current standard.
+Men with suspected prostate cancer could soon find getting an MRI less time-consuming and easier to access as our research shows a quicker scan is just as good at detecting the disease as the current standard.

-The quicker MRI scan takes around a third less time, meaning more men could be scanned each year – cutting their wait time to get a diagnosis and begin treatment.
+The quicker MRI scan takes around a third less time, cutting the time men would have to spend in hospital undergoing a scan.
+Taken across thousands of men, the time savings would also mean more men could be scanned each year – cutting their wait to get a diagnosis and begin treatment.

 Importantly, the shorter scan can be performed on existing scanners, meaning it could be introduced quickly on the NHS.